rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-11-28-b6e95a534f3bdbf8-sebi-order-for-compliance-notice-of-attachment-of-demat-account-for-recovery-cer.md

 stocks:
 - SMSTECHSOFT
 tags:
-- recovery-certificate
-- demat-account
-- attachment-notice
-- enforcement-action
-- sms-techsoft
+- attachment
 - compliance-order
+- demat
+- enforcement
+- recovery
 title: SEBI Order for Compliance – Notice of Attachment of Demat Account for Recovery Certificate No. 4511 of 2022 against Mitesh Kaniyalal Thakkar in the matter of SMS Techsoft (India) Limited